 Turning your home into a wonderful eastern treasure island is the secret power of Moroccan home decor.
-This exotic style does a pure magic to every space, erasing any boundaries between fantasies and reality.
+This exotic style adds pure magic to every space, erasing any boundaries between fantasies and reality.
 Happily, there are lots of tips that will easily help you to enrich your home interior design.
 So, what can you use for a traditional Moroccan room decor?

-Colors for Moroccan home Decor
+Colors for Moroccan Home Decor

 Vibrant colors are an essential part of Morocco’s unique culture.
 This land is famous for its unlimited freedom in mixing colors and shades, and its common color scheme reflects ocean hues and desert.
 Then go for blues, greens, oranges, reds and beige as a neutral background.

 Moroccan room decor can’t be imagined without natural materials, especially without wood – the warmest of them.
-Pay attention to unusual wooden furniture, such as tables, chairs, racks, folding screens, etc. If you find any hand-painted item for your house, it’s an extra success!
+Pay attention to unusual wooden furniture, such as tables, chairs, racks, folding screens, etc. If you find any hand-painted item for your house, it’s an extra plus!
 These things will make an excellent company with traditional Moroccan leather and textile poufs, which don’t occupy a lot of space and make your room comfy.

 In fact, Moroccan home decoration is based on lightning.
 Lanterns and chandeliers are the most effective tool to set the right atmosphere and bring an exotic touch to inner home space.
-Focus your attention on those lightings, which are made from bright glass, like yellow, green, red and blue.
+Focus your attention on those lightings, which are made from bright glass, like yellow, green, red, and blue.
 They are essential not only for creative interior solutions, but also for producing soft glowing magical light.